'We think the problem goes deeper': Union says CCSD CFO's departure is part of a 'systemic problem'

 "Every parent that's out there that has students in these schools should be asking, how did this happen?"
 Vellardita said.
 "We encourage every parent to contact not just their trustees, but to make very loud and clear their concern over this situation."

-CCEA has now taken its concerns to Gov. Joe Lombardo to ask for his support of "an intervention," Vellardita said, up to and including more oversight of the nation's fifth-largest school district and "an investigation as to how deep does this problem go."
+CCEA took its concerns to Gov. Joe Lombardo to ask for his support of "an intervention," Vellardita said, up to and including more oversight of the nation's fifth-largest school district and "an investigation as to how deep does this problem go."

 In a statement to Channel 13 on Friday afternoon, the governor's spokesperson wrote that Lombardo is "concerned by the recent operational and fiscal issues" within CCSD and its Board of Trustees.